 A student may request reinstatement of financial aid eligibility by completing the Satisfactory Academic Progress Appeal form with appropriate documentation.
 An appeal must be received and approved prior to or during the term for which aid is being requested.
 Aid will not be awarded retroactively for a prior term in which financial aid eligibility was suspended or during which satisfactory progress was not made.
-A student may appeal if the reason for failure to meet the minimum Satisfactory Academic Progress standards was the result of extenuating circumstances (documentation may be required) if the situation that caused the poor performance has been resolved.
+A student may appeal if the reason for failure to meet the minimum Satisfactory Academic Progress standards was the result of extenuating circumstances (documentation will be required) and if the contributing factor(s) of the poor performance has/have been resolved.
 Students will receive notification via TBCC email within two weeks of appeal submission with one of the following results:

 - A progress report,

-- · A request for additional information,
+- A request for additional information,

 - A reinstatement on probation,

-- A reinstatement on an academic plan with specific requirements, or
+- · A reinstatement on an academic plan with specific requirements, or

-- A denial of financial aid.
+- · A denial of financial aid.